image

 画像:店舗の取り組み2

 We manage our store inventory with an automated ordering system which appropriately controls the order quantity of various food ingredients.
 And this is made possible through our daily delivery system to our stores.
 Our store inventory is strictly managed by storing food ingredients in an appropriate way and keeping track of expiration dates.
 To optimize shelf-life, we review our manufacturing processes and storage temperatures, and extend food expiration dates based on scientific evidence.
 On the other hand, if a cooking mistake occurs, we ensure to serve customers with products of consistent quality by cooking the product again from the start without hesitation.
-To minimize such mistakes in cooking and measuring, we educate and train our employees through cooking manuals which are easy to understand using videos or images.
+To minimize such mistakes in cooking and measuring, we educate and train our employees through cooking manuals which are easy to understand using videos and images, and held an online “Food Loss Reduction Study Session” for store employees in May 2023 to supplement knowledge and share countermeasure examples for reduction.
+In addition, since each store generates different amounts and types of waste, reduction measures and KPIs are determined for each individual store during monthly meetings with superiors and are linked to actions.